GDPR: what should I do in case of a data breach?

 • access to personal data by an unauthorised third party;

-• intentional or unintentional action that affects the security of personal data;
+• an intentional or unintentional action that affects the security of personal data;

 • sending personal data to an incorrect recipient;

-• lost or stolen computer equipment with personal data;
+• lost or stolen computer equipment (like a USB-stick) with personal data;

 • changing personal data without consent.

-The GDPR obliges organisations to report serious data breaches to the Data Protection Authority within 72 hours after the data breach has come to light.
-This notification is mandatory if the data breach poses a risk to the privacy of the persons involved.
+The GDPR obliges organisations to report serious data breaches to the Belgian Data Protection Authority and the Flemish Supervisory Commission for the Processing of Personal Datawithin 72 hours after the data breach has come to lightif the data breach poses a risk to the rights and freedoms (such as the privacy) of the persons involved.

 More tips